PRIVILEGED ACCESS MANAGEMENT

 Corresponding to how privileges and responsibilities are divided according to relevance and importance, segmenting systems and networks fundamentally involves separating them.
 Based on privilege settings and trust levels, systems and networks are divided.
 The top levels are generally used for privileged accounts, while the lower levels are used for unprivileged ones; as a result, the upper levels are more secure than the lower ones.

 It is possible to utilize separation or segregation of jobs and privileges to stop personnel from violating security and to guarantee log integrity for incident investigations.
-It becomes simpler to stop any possible breach from expanding outside of its own segment the more networks and systems are segmented.
+It becomes simpler to stop any possible breach from expanding outside of its segment the more networks and systems are segmented.

-5. Create, Audit and review privileged policies and logs periodically
+5. Create, audit and review privileged policies and logs periodically

 Protocols for Privileged Access Management should be periodically reviewed to make sure they are functioning as intended.
 Aside from determining whether existing Privileged Access Management systems are optimized to best assist users, organizations can utilize this review time to determine whether additional program functions ought to be added.
 Your Privileged Access Management program should be capable of expanding and adapting as businesses do.